John A. Costello: Coalition achievements

-The Costello government had a number of noteworthy achievements.
-A new record was set in housebuilding, the Industrial Development Authority and Córas Tráchtála were established, and the Minister for Health, Noel Browne, with the then new Streptomycin, brought about an advance in the treatment of tuberculosis.
+The Costello government had several noteworthy achievements.
+The Industrial Development Authority and Córas Tráchtála were established, and the Minister for Health, Noel Browne, with the new Streptomycin, brought about an advance in the treatment of tuberculosis.
+A major housebuilding programme was launched, which saw a tenfold increase in local authority new build.
+Increases in various kinds of pensions were carried out, together with a modification of the means test, and a bill providing for a weekly half-holiday for agricultural workers was also passed.

 Ireland also joined a number of organisations such as the Organization for European Economic Co-operation and the Council of Europe.
 However, the government refused to join NATO, allegedly because the British remained in Northern Ireland.
 The scheme to supply electricity to even the remotest parts of Ireland was also accelerated.

 Election defeat

 While the "Mother and Child" incident did destabilise the government to some extent, it did not lead to its collapse as is generally thought.
 The government continued; however, prices were rising, a balance of payments crisis was looming, and two TDs withdrew their support for the government.
 These incidents added to the pressure on Costello and so he decided to call a general election for June 1951.
 The result was inconclusive but Fianna Fáil returned to power.
 Costello resigned as Taoiseach.
 It was at this election that Costello's son Declan was elected to the Dáil.

 Over the next three years while Fianna Fáil was in power a dual-leadership role of Fine Gael was taking place.
 While Richard Mulcahy was the leader of the party, Costello, who had proved his skill as Taoiseach, remained as parliamentary leader of the party.
 He resumed his practice at the Bar; what is arguably his most celebrated case, the successful defence of The Leader against a libel action brought by the poet Patrick Kavanagh, dates from this period.
 Kavanagh generously praised Costello's forensic skill, and the two men became friends.